 The portions aren’t massive so you can fit in three courses.
 We shared the Baked Apricots and Custard which was excellent.
 The custard was cold which was perfect because the day was muggy and sticky.
 Pistachio Cake, Cherries, and Fig Leaf Ice Cream was the accompanying dessert.
 Both puds were perfect but I had a fondness for the apricots with the cold custard!
 A cheese plate or single cheese was available.

 Starters were £7.50-8.50, Mains £13.50-18.50, Desserts £6 and Cheese Plate £7.50.
 The drinks list included an interesting curated selection of wines.

 This eating space is divided into a café and the dining area.
 From the café, you can order a pot of tea, coffee, and cake.
 The larger area is reserved for the three-course lunch or dinner.
 The building is glazed with floor to ceiling windows so you can look out at St Mary’s Church Garden or onto the courtyard area.
 It’s a very tranquil place to relax and enjoy a leisurely lunch with your partner or a friend.

 Garden Museum Courtyard

 To find out more about the restaurant go to the Garden Museum Website.
 The address is 5 Lambeth Palace Road, London SE1 7LB.
 The nearest stations are Lambeth North, Waterloo.
-Lunch is served 12-3pm each day except Saturday which is 12-2pm.
-Dinner is dished up Tuesday and Friday evenings from 6-9pm.
+Lunch is served 12 noon until 3 pm each day except Saturday which is 12 noon until 2 pm.
+Dinner is dished up Tuesday and Friday evenings from 6 pm until 9 pm.
 While you are in the vicinity visit the Garden Museum and Lambeth Palace Gardens (only open April until September on the first Friday of the month.

 Author: Homegirl London.
 Photographs: Homegirl London, except interior photograph which is from the restaurant website.
 Thanks: Homeboy for dining with me.